 I topped this cupcake with a twist on my favorite vanilla buttercream.

-I made a brown sugar buttercream and then swapped out the heavy cream and used apple cider, and then sprinkled in a little cinnamon as well.
+I made a brown sugar buttercream and then swapped out the heavy cream and used the remaining apple cider reduction, and then sprinkled in a little cinnamon as well.
+Apple cider heaven!.

 A Fun Topping For These Cupcakes!